All tenancies are on a 'sole and several' basis, which means that each tenant is responsible for his or her own rent payments only.

 You can use your bank account to set up a Direct Debit mandate so the money due for your rent will be collected automatically.
 Please note you will be required to set up a recurring card payment before you arrive which can then be changed once you have a UK bank account.

-Bedding is not provided in designated couple flats (1 bedroom only), group flats or studios, where you are required to provide your own.
+Bedding is not provided, you are required to provide your won.

 Go green - travel by bus